In January 2013, ex-Tropical Cyclone Oswald devastated the Bundaberg region. Approximately:

 - Delivery: The Bundaberg flood protection study is due to be completed in the second quarter of 2016.
 The 10-year action plan for major flood mitigation works in Bundaberg will follow.

-Stage 1: review and consultation outcomes now available
+Stage 1: review and consultation

 Stage 1 of the independent study was undertaken by Jacobs in November 2015.
 The study involved a review of previous flood studies and a public consultation period to capture local knowledge about flooding and potential flood solutions.